nrsyed/nrsyed.com/content/blog/pb-scraper3.md

     source = await manager.get_source(url)
 {{< / highlight >}}

-This initializes the dictionary that will be used to construct a User object later and add the user to the database.
-All of the keys in this dictionary will serve as keyword arguments to construct to User object.
+This initializes the dictionary that will later be used to construct a [SQLAlchemy User object][5].
+The items in this dictionary will serve as keyword arguments to the User constructor.

-We're not going to go through the entire function, as there's a lot of logic involved in parsing the HTML, but this snippet gives us an idea of what some of that scraping logic looks like (and how we search for various pieces of information in the HTML and add it to the `user` dict):
+We won't go through the entire function, as there's a considerable amount of code that parses the HTML via BeautifulSoup, but the following snippet provides a glimpse of what some of that code looks like.
+Observe how the extracted information is added to the `user` dictionary.

 {{< highlight python "linenos=true,linenostart=51" >}}
     # Get username and last online datetime.